 - Purchase sweet potatoes that are around the same size so that they finish baking in the oven at the same time.

 - I recommend baking the sweet potatoes in the oven before combining the ingredients for the casserole since roasting them helps to caramelize them and bring out their natural sweetness.
-For a faster method, you can dice and boil the sweet potato as well, but baking tends to produce a better flavour.
+For a faster method, you can dice and boil the sweet potato as well, but baking tends to produce a better flavor.

 Preheat oven to 375 degrees F and reheat for 20-25 minutes or until heated through.
+You can also warm a serving in the microwave for a minute or two!

 You can overcook the sweet potatoes for this casserole, which is why I prefer to oven bake them rather than boil them.
 If you over boil them, they can absorb a lot of water and you’ll be left with a soggy casserole that won’t hold together well.